Six business ideas for mums

 Even if you don’t currently have skills you could easily and obviously monetise, you can always up skill or retrain, just like actress Sarah Burghard.
 When Sarah became a mum she realised she needed to find a new, more family-friendly career, so she retrained in art and design.
 Today she’s an up-and-coming textile designer.

 Graphic designer Louise Ayres, meanwhile, took an online business course designed specifically for mums to give her the knowledge and confidence she needed to monetise her existing skills.
-Online courses and resources (just like our own club Kickstart) are a great way to get the knowhow, guidance and training you need to start a successful business, and can be a very wise investment.
+Online courses and resources are a great way to get the knowhow, guidance and training you need to start a successful business, and can be a very wise investment.

 Or you could again look for problems that are not currently being solved, and find a way to come up with a better solution – just like mum Zoe Taylor.
 Frustrated by the poor service offered by her school uniform supplier, she set up her own rival business.
 She’s now supplying uniforms to over 22 schools and clubs.